karhoo/karhoo-android-ui-sdk/README.md

 Here the user can check the T&Cs if they are required and must complete the passenger contact details in order to get to the next step.
 After everything is filled up correctly, the button will state "CONFIRM AND PAY" and then the Adyen/Braintree payment flow will start.
-If the payment is successfully, the booking is created.
+If the payment is successful, the booking is created.

 Here is how it looks filled up